POLICE officer Martin Taylor will be under surveillance when he takes on Bolton’s Ironman UK.

 The Horwich copper is using technology used to catch criminals as he attempts to complete the exhausting course tomorrow.

-Taylor will fit himself with a tracking device, normally used to follow stolen cars, so his friends and family can keep check on his progress.
+Taylor will fit himself with a tracking device, normally used to follow stolen cars, so his friends and family can keep check on

 “I’ve fitted a tracker to my bike so people can follow me and I’ll also have it in my hand when I’m running,” said the 36-year-old sargeant.